UmbertoDiAntonio/Dark-Soul-2-Armors-Optimizer/README.md

-# Dark Souls 2 - Armor Optimizer
+# Dark Souls - Armor Optimizer

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-An **AMPL** model that finds the **optimal armor combination** for Dark Souls 2, maximizing defense and resistances while respecting your weight limit.
+An **AMPL** model that finds the **optimal armor combination** for Dark Souls Series, maximizing defense and resistances while respecting your weight limit.

 It uses linear programming to give you the mathematically best setup for your build.